Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

 Thus $\tau_A\colon F_n U_n(A)\to A$ is a vertical natural transformation which is pointwise a vertical isomorphism; by \cref{rmk:isostable} this implies that each $\tau_A$ is invertible, and hence the natural transformation $\tau$ is itself invertible, as desired. \end{proof}

+We now show the analogous lemma for $\cat V_n \dcat C$.
+One might hope that, by symmetry, the claim is immediate from \cref{lem:forget cokernels}.
+However, as highlighted in the following proof, the situation is more subtle; this lack of symmetry is discussed further in \cref{rmk:stablealternatives}.

 \begin{lemma} Let $\dcat C$ be an isostable squares category.
-The forgetful map $U\colon S^{\square}_\bullet\dcat C\to \cat V_\bullet\dcat C$ that takes an object to its rightmost column is pointwise an equivalence of categories. \end{lemma}\begin{proof} The proof is essentially the same as that of \cref{lem:forget cokernels}; the main difference lies in the fact that we must use the cospan completions given by the section $t$ in condition (iii) of \cref{defn:stable squares cat}, instead of span completions.
+Then, for each $n\geq 0$, the forgetful functor $U_n\colon S^{\square}_n \dcat C\to \cat V_n \dcat C$ that takes an object to its rightmost column is an equivalence of categories. \end{lemma}\begin{proof} The proof is essentially the same as that of \cref{lem:forget cokernels}; the main difference lies in the fact that we must use the cospan completions given by the section $t$ in condition (iii) of \cref{defn:stable squares cat}, instead of span completions.

 The functor $t$ allows us to construct a section functor $G_n\colon \cat V_n\dcat C\to S^{\square}_n\dcat C$ analogous to the functor $F_n$ in the proof of \cref{lem:forget cokernels}.
 The fact that $G_n$ takes maps in $\cat V_n\dcat C$ to maps in $S^{\square}_n\dcat C$ is less evident than its counterpart statement about $F_n$.
 To illustrate this, note for instance that given a map $f\colon A\to A'$ in $\cat V_n\dcat C$, the first inductive step in the definition of $G_n f$ uses the cospan completion functor $t$ to produce a cube However, even knowing that $A_{n-1,n}\twoheadrightarrow A'_{n-1,n}$ and $A_{n-2,n}\twoheadrightarrow A'_{n-2,n}$ are weak equivalences, general abstract nonsense is not enough to guarantee that the map $Y\twoheadrightarrow Y'$ is also a weak equivalence (in contrast to the span completion scenario).
 In this case, the fact that the morphism of the cospans is a pointwise vertical isomorphism implies it is an isomorphism of cospans (using \cref{rmk:isostable}) and consequently $t$ must send this morphism to an isomorphism of squares.
 Hence $Y\to Y'$ is also a vertical isomorphism.